hpc/pavilion2/docs/tests/env.rst

 ---------------

-Module wrappers allow you to change how Pavilion loads specific modules, module version, and even modules in general.
-The default module wrapper is what provides support for lmod and tmod, generates the source to load modules within run and build scripts, and check to see if they've been successfully loaded (or unloaded).
+Module wrappers allow you to change how Pavilion loads specific modules, module versions, and even modules in general.
+The default module wrapper provides support for lmod and tmod, generates the source to load modules within run and build scripts, and checks to see if they've been successfully loaded (or unloaded).

 For more information on writing these, see `Module Wrapper